Seattle weather forecast: Record heat continues

 Isolated thunderstorms, accompanied by lightning, hail and gusty winds, are expected to roll over the Cascades and bubble up over the Puget Sound lowlands through midweek.

-As Monday rolls into Tuesday, the cool marine air will blow farther inland, knocking temperatures down a few notches.
+By Tuesday, the cool marine air will blow farther inland, knocking temperatures down a few notches, “but we’re still going for a high of 81, which is way above normal for this time of year,” Felton said.

 Highs across the Puget Sound area will dance around the mid to low 80s for much of the workweek, cooling 5 to 10 degrees from Monday’s highs and eventually dipping down into the 70s by the weekend.